an-hai-tran/iRecommend/README.md

 # recommendation-system
 A recommendation system developed for the GfK NextGen Data Science Hackathon that relies on predictive analytics to suggest products to ecommerce shoppers, based on their purchase histories and personal characteristics

-## A recommendation service that suggest the most relevant brands to 4 million customers based on their purchase history of 112 different cereal brands.
+## A recommendation service that suggest the most relevant brands to customers based on their purchase history of different cereal brands.
 ### Input
 `hhid`
 ### Output